KENNETH YOUNG CENTER

 - While conducting external KYC business or traveling between sites, the employee may be exposed to fumes or airborne particles as well as changing weather and road conditions.

-VIII.
+XI.
 Physical Demands

 - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.